 One great Gordon character-building moment for me was when he sees a murdered man’s widow enter the station to pay her husband his last respects.
 She breaks down, unabashedly, while Gordon looks on from afar.
-There is absolutely no dialogue from him to her or anyone else, but you can see it in his face: even though the murder suspect might be a cop, and it’s a huge no-no to finger one of your own, Gordon knows that policy, to uphold justice, is way more important than politics rather than the other way around.
+There is absolutely no dialogue from him to her or anyone else, but you can see it in his face: even though the murder suspect might be a cop, and it’s a huge no-no to finger one of your own, Gordon knows that policy, to uphold justice, is way more important than politics.
 So he lays down the law in one of many showstopping scenes.

 And this episode was full of those!
 So let’s keep going.

-Well, Ed Nygma fans (myself included) rejoice because he’s finally getting more screen time.
-Cory Michael Smith has been a dark horse this whole season thus far, so it’s good to see him finally being given more scenes and more character-development stuff to do other than help solve crimes.
-My gut tells me his character won’t fully take flight until next season – as this season has rightfully belonged to Penguin – so for now, they’re laying the groundwork for who Nygma will become.
-But until he turns into a full-fledged baddie (and dons that neon green body suit…really, let’s hold off on that as long as we can), we can witness his budding romance of sorts with Christine Kringle.
+Ed Nygma fans (myself included) rejoice because he’s finally getting more screen time.
+Cory Michael Smith has been a dark horse this whole season thus far, so it’s good to see him being given more scenes and more character-development stuff to do other than help solve crimes.
+My gut tells me his character won’t fully take flight until next season as this season has rightfully belonged to Penguin; so for now, they’re laying the groundwork for who Nygma will become.
+But until he turns into a full-fledged baddie (and dons that neon green body suit…but let’s hold off on that as long as we can), we can witness his budding romance with Christine Kringle.

 Sadly, anyone hoping for romance to blossom between Bruce Wayne and Selena Kyle got their hopes dashed just like that snow globe.
 Granted, in the comics we know there is sexual tension between their adult selves but nothing much further.
 It stands to reason that, since they reside on opposite ends of the ethical spectrum, it’s time to establish that line of demarcation here.
 You really do feel for Bruce as he hits yet another dead end when it comes to his parents’ murder.